nextras/orm/docs/entity.md

 $member->isPersisted(); // false
 ```

 Attaching entities to the repository lets Orm know about your entities.
-Attaching to a repository runs the required dependencies injection into your entity (through inject property annotations or inject methods).
-If you need some dependency before attaching entity to the repository, feel free to pass the dependency via the constructor, which is by default empty.
+Attaching to a repository runs the optional dependencies injection into your entity (see later).
+If you need a dependency before attaching entity to the repository, you can pass the dependency via entity's constructor, which is by default available to be inherited.

-Each entity can be created "manually".
+Each entity can be created manually.
 Entities can be simply connected together.
 Let's see an example:

 ```php
 $author = new Author();